LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/system-requirements.md

 The tables below list the browsers LivePerson supports for visitors on mobile web assets (smartphones and tablets).

 {: .notice}
-For supported iOS and Android versions of our Mobile Messaging Window SDK, otherwise known as In-App Messaging, please see the respective release notes for the SDK version you are using. these can be found in our Developers' Community for [Android](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-all-release-notes.html) and [iOS](https://developers.liveperson.com/mobile-app-messaging-sdk-for-ios-all-release-notes.html).
+For supported iOS and Android versions of our Mobile Messaging Window SDK, otherwise known as In-App Messaging, please see the respective release notes for the SDK version you are using. these can be found in our Developer Center for [Android](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-all-release-notes.html) and [iOS](https://developers.liveperson.com/mobile-app-messaging-sdk-for-ios-all-release-notes.html).

 ### Android